Awkt: A Physicochemical Parameter Estimation Tool for Capillary Zone Electrophoresis: Operation and Features

 \section{Operation and Features}

 In order to apply \textit{awkt} successfully, the CZE experiment must be conducted adhering to some well-defined experimental requirements.
 In particular, the initial width of the injected zone $w_{0}$, the distance from the capillary entrance to the detector location $L_{d}$, the electric field strength $E$, and the system temperature $T$ must be known to some acceptable level of accuracy.
 In fact, it is critical for the analysis, that the experiment is conducted in strictly isothermal conditions.
 Otherwise, the peak broadening characteristics cannot conceivably be anticipated with the currently employed model.
 However, the current model is amenable to modification.
-Any corrections to the current model may be added in the source code without affecting the overall structure of the program, as long as no additional unknown parameters are introduced.
+Any corrections to the current model may be added in the source code without affecting the overall structure of the program.
 Furthermore, the current model can be completely replaced by another, potentially more complex model.
 It is also imperative to ensure that the background electrolyte concentration remains constant throughout the experiment. \\

 The program has a number of user-adjustable data processing and analysis options.
 A list of the currently available options is shown below.
-For details and use please see the program documentation \cite{Loeffeld}.\\
+For details please see the program documentation \cite{Loeffeld}.\\